PD0DIB/Nextion_HAM-radio-screens/README.md

 You may use, as a private person, (parts of) design and coding without removing any disclaimer in those parts.
 Commercial use and/or distribution is not allowed without prior and written permission fom the owner.

+See also the document "License.md" in this repository

 # Authorized Distributors
 # World-wide
 BI7JTA | Winters CN